 We have been investing in new business, service and solution developments to further grow our business.
 Such investments include, for example, an increase in human resources and capital expenditures.
-As for the number of our employees, we had 2,835, 2,980 and 3,104 employees as of March 31, 2015, 2016 and 2017, respectively.
+As for the number of our employees, we had 2,980, 3,104 and 3,203 employees as of March 31, 2016, 2017, and 2018 respectively.
 Capital expenditures, including capitalized leases, depreciation and amortization expenses for property and equipment, and working capital are increasing along with our business expansion efforts.
-Capital expenditures, including capitalized leases, for the fiscal years ended March 31, 2015, 2016 and 2017 were ¥11.8 billion, ¥14.8 billion and ¥16.5 billion, respectively.
-Depreciation and amortization expenses for property and equipment for the fiscal years ended March 31, 2015, 2016 and 2017 were ¥9.3 billion, ¥9.5 billion and ¥10.5 billion, respectively.
+Capital expenditures, including capitalized leases, for the fiscal years ended March 31, 2016, 2017, and 2018 were \(\frac{14}{2}\)14.8 billion, \(\frac{16}{2}\)16.5 billion and \(\frac{12}{2}\)20.8 billion, respectively.
+Capital expenditure in the fiscal year ended March 31, 2018 include approximately \(\frac{11}{2}\)1.2 billion for the acquisition of land for our own new data center of as well as approximately \(\frac{13}{2}\)13. billion of capital expenditures for cloud service facility in Western Japan for usage from the fiscal year ending March 31, 2019.
+Depreciation and amortization expenses for property and equipment for the fiscal years ended March 31, 2016, 2017, and 2018 were \(\frac{19}{2}\)9.5 billion, \(\frac{10}{2}\)15. billion and \(\frac{12}{2}\)12. billion respectively.
 If our investment returns are not realized in the future, our investments may become obsolete, which may adversely affect our financial condition and results of operations.
 Our recent enhanced business investments could lead to a greater uncertainty in our financial outlook.

 We are investing heavily in our cloud computing services and infrastructure as the cloud computing services market in Japan is anticipated to grow over the middle term.
-Revenues for our cloud computing services for the fiscal years ended March 31, 2015, 2016 and 2017 were \(\frac{4}{12.3}\) billion, \(\frac{4}{15.7}\) billion and \(\frac{4}{15.7}\) billion, respectively.
-The capital expenditures, including capitalized leases, related to our domestic cloud computing services for the fiscal years ended March 31, 2015, 2016 and 2017 were \(\frac{4}{1.7}\) billion, \(\frac{4}{24.4}\) billion and \(\frac{4}{3.6}\) billion, respectively.
+Revenues for our cloud computing services for the fiscal years ended March 31, 2016, 2017, and 2018 were ¥14.1 billion, ¥15.7 billion and ¥17.9 billion, respectively.
+The capital expenditures, including capitalized leases, related to our domestic cloud computing services for the fiscal years ended March 31, 2016, 2017, and 2018 were ¥4.4 billion, ¥3.6 billion and ¥7.9 billion, respectively.
+Capital expenditures during the fiscal year ended March 31, 2018 include approximately ¥3 billion of capital expenditures for a cloud service facility in Western Japan for usage from the fiscal year ending March 31, 2019.
 As we expand our cloud computing services capabilities in order to meet the increasing demand, we will need to acquire more servers, network equipment and data center facilities, as well as human resources.
 Along with our business investments for cloud computing services, related costs such as depreciation and amortization are increasing significantly compared to cloud-related revenue.
-We anticipate that we can leverage our strong customer base and our engineering skills to further expand our cloud computing related services; however, if the expansion of the cloud computing market does not proceed at its expected pace or takes longer than expected, if we face troubles in providing cloud computing services which damage our credibility or lead customers to question the reliability of our services, if we face troubles in providing cloud computing service line-ups that are superior to our competitors and promote business enterprises' cloud usage, if we invest more than customers demand, if severe price competition occurs, or if we should need more human resources and incur unexpected additional costs, we may not be able to achieve the returns or benefits we expect or we may need to increase the amount of our investments.
+We anticipate that we can leverage our strong customer base and our engineering skills to further expand our cloud computing related services; however, if the expansion of the cloud computing market does not proceed at its expected pace or takes longer than expected, if we face troubles in providing cloud computing services which damage our credibility or lead customers to question the reliability of our services, if we fail in our marketing strategy and fail to introduce cloud service line-ups that are superior to our competitors and promote business enterprises' cloud usage, if we invest more than customers demand, if severe price competition occurs, or if we should need more human resources and incur unexpected additional costs, we may not be able to achieve the returns or benefits we expect or we may need to increase the amount of our investments.